lentrekin1/cryptotrader/README.md

 # cryptotrader

-*hopefully* a program to trade crypto
+a program to trade crypto currencies